 If you create from web interface then you have to use the existing app name to sync with git repository.

 If you create from command line tool without giving any app name then Heroku will create one for you and sync with your git repository.
 Even you can create app from command line tool by giving app name.

-Let’s say we will create app flask-mysql-csv-report in Heroku server from command line.
-Therefore we will use command
+Let’s say you will create app flask-mysql-csv-report in Heroku server from command line.
+Therefore you need to use command

 heroku create python-flask-mysql-csv-report.